Tadipatri

-Tadipatri is a city in Anantapur district of the Indian state of Andhra Pradesh at the border of Nandyala district and Kadapa district.
+Tadipatri is a town in Anantapur district of the Indian state of Andhra Pradesh at the border of Nandyala district and Kadapa district.
 It is a Selection Grade Municipality City Council.
 Tadipatri is a headquarters of Tadipatri mandal in Anantapur revenue division.
 The Chintala Venkataramana Temple is located on a five-acre site in Tadipatri.
 The Bugga Ramalingeswara Temple is located one kilometer from the city, overlooking the Penna River.

 Etymology

 Tadipatri city’s name originated from Tallapalle.
 It was developed and renamed as Tadipatri by Pemmasani Ramalinga Nayudu I of the Pemmasani Nayaks, who made this city his seat of government and later developed as a major city in Anantapur district.